 Sector Model (also known as Hoyt Model and Hoyt Sector Model) is an urban land use model which talks about spatial arrangement of activities in an urban area.
 Big cities and towns have always been an area of research and have caught the attention of scholars and academicians.
 Homer Hoyt gave sector model which is also known as Hoyt Model, in 1939 which explains how cities grew and activities arranged themselves in the form of concentric zone.
 As we witness the population growth it is becoming more and more essential to understand how cities work.
 Studies on patterns of urban growth, spatial forms, settlement geography, and land use are of great interest to the concerned people.
 Various theories and land use models have been proposed which attempt to explain how the growth took place and how different groups & activities are arranged in an urban area.
 Different models and theories which talks about the growth of urban regions include rank-size rule, primate city & primacy, central place theory, Multiple Nuclei Model, Burgess Model.

 Urbanisation Urban growth and urban development is making cities more and more complex.
-Any city is home to a large number of economical activities and how these activities are located in the city is explained by land use models.
+Any city is home to a large number of economic activities and how these activities are located in the city is explained by land use models.
 There are certain factors and characteristics which define the location of industries, commercial establishments, central business districts, residential areas etc.

 Hoyt argued that cities do not develop in the form of simple rings, instead they have “sectors.”
 Homer Hoyt in 1939 suggested that few activities grow in the form of sectors which radiates out along the main travel links.
 Activities in a sector are considered to be the same throughout the sector because of the purpose/function it serves.
 Land use within each sector would remain the same because like attracts like.
-The high-class sector would stay high-class because it would be the most sought after area to live, so only the rich could afford to live there.
+The high-class sector would stay high-class because it would be the most sought-after area to live, so only the rich could afford to live there.
 The industrial sector would remain industrial as the area would have a typical advantage of a railway line or river.
 These sectors can be housing, industrial activities, etc. These sectors grow along railway lines, highways or rivers.

 Components of Hoyt Model